Last updated on August 9th, 2025 at 10:58 pm

-Biking on a sandy surface like that of the sandy beaches in Corfu is different from cycling on peachy roads.
-When it comes to cycling on the beach your bike can give you the experience of a bumpy ride, wobbly steering, and tires struggling to grip a loose surface.
+Biking on a sandy surface like that of the sandy beaches in Corfu is different from cycling on paved roads.
+When it comes to cycling on the beach, your bike can give you the experience of a bumpy ride, wobbly steering, and tires struggling to grip a loose surface.

-Corfu has an abashment of riches when it comes to talking about beaches.
-In Corfu, there are infinite options all around the island, from long, off-the-beaten-track expanses of fine sand, to small picturesque pebbly bays and idyllic coves.
+Corfu has an abundance of riches when it comes to talking about beaches.
+In Corfu, there are infinite options all around the island, from long, off-the-beaten-track expanses of fine sand to small, picturesque pebbly bays and idyllic coves.
 Many are cycling-friendly with lightly sloping beaches with shallow waters.

 What do you think?
-This is something impossible?
+Is this something impossible?
 Well, choosing the bike for beach cycling and a bit of practice can help you master this.
 If you have made up your mind to glide across the beach in Corfu, going throw this short read can be a plus for you.

 1. Get the right bike